-- a A matter personal to a member of staff that is being considered by a meeting of the Finance and Human Resources committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Finance and Human Resources Committee or, if he is not available, the vice-chairman (if there is one) of the Finance and Human Resouces Committee of absence occasioned by illness or other reason and that person shall report such absence to the Finance and Human Resources Committee at its next meeting. - c The chairman of Finance and Human Resources Committee or in his absence, the vicechairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Proper Officer.
-All employees will be reviewed by the Proper Officer.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Finance and Human Resources Committee committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the Finance and Human Resources Committee committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Finance and Human Resources Committee committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by any employee relates to the chairman or vice-chairman of the Finance and Human Resources Committee OR, this shall be communicated to another member of the Finance and Human Resources Committee, which shall be reported back and progressed by resolution of the Finance and Human Resources Committee.
+- a A matter personal to a member of staff that is being considered by a meeting of the Council is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Council or, if he is not available, the vicechairman (if there is one) of the Council of absence occasioned by illness or other reason and that person shall report such absence the Council at its next meeting. - c The chairman of the Council or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk and

+Responsible Financial Officer .
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council.

-- f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the Council vice-chairman of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk and Responsible Financial Officer relates to the chairman or vice-chairman of the Council, this shall be communicated to another member of the Council, which shall be reported back and progressed by resolution of the Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).